Panos997/Projects/Fashion Image Classification Using Deep Learning/README.md

 - Confusion matrix
 - Accuracy and loss curves

-The results help identify which model performs better and which classes are more difficult to classify.
+The results help identify which model performs better and which fashion categories are more difficult to classify.

 ## Results And Observations

 The project shows that Convolutional Neural Networks are more effective than simple dense models for this image classification task.
 CNNs are better able to capture visual patterns from the fashion images, while MLP models lose spatial information after flattening the input images.

 Some fashion categories are easier to classify, such as bags, trousers, sandals, sneakers, and ankle boots.
-Other categories, such as shirts, T-shirts, pullovers, and coats, can be more challenging because they have similar visual features.
+Other categories, such as shirts, T-shirts, pullovers, and coats, can be more challenging because they share similar shapes and visual features.

+The comparison between optimizers also shows how training strategy affects model performance.
+Adaptive optimizers such as Adam usually converge faster and more smoothly than basic SGD in this type of experiment.

 ## Technologies Used